cfengine/documentation/reference/promise-types/edit_line/replace_patterns.markdown

 **Allowed input range**: `.*`

-**Synopsis**: Value used to replace regular expression matches in search
+**Description**: Value used to replace regular expression matches in search

 **Example**: